 It was all she could say.
 Something inside of Skinner raised its head around the skin Erin had chopped away.
 Something wet and serpentine.

 A dark red, eyeless face swung towards Erin.
-A segmented head with two long…antennae made of flesh seemed dropped down towards her, and a fleshy mouth opened, revealing sharp teeth.
+A segmented head with two long…antennae made of flesh seemed to drop down towards her, and a fleshy mouth opened, revealing sharp teeth.

 Skinner—the real Skinner, the thing hiding in the puppet of dead flesh—slithered out of the ruined shell.
 Two long, whip-like tendrils followed the main body, long and thick roots of corded flesh.
 They were Skinner’s ‘hands’, and they were still coated with the black remains of the Worker he had seized.